Ais113/GetAndCleanData-AssignWk4/README.md

 When all are combined in Combined_data we have a data set with for each subject and each activity a corresponding 561 different measurements relating to inertial signals

-5.The next part of the code extracts only the measurements on the mean and standard deviation for each measurement.
+5. The next part of the code extracts only the measurements on the mean and standard deviation for each measurement.
 •From the list of all variables measured, took any feature where the name includes either mean or std.
 •Then from the Combined_data set created above, extract only the columns that are on this list of having either mean or std